Love & Sex (album): Production

-According to Chencho (Orlando Valle), Love & Sex is a product of four years of work, and the duo managed into the composition of the lyrics of his songs, focussing on the identification of the people when listening to the tracks.
-They decided to name his album so because his followers became to call them "el dúo del sex" (Spanish for "the duo of sex") after debuting on DJ Blass' Reggaeton Sex compilation in 2000.
-Chencho added that because of the fans increase around the world, they limited the use of explicit words.
+According to Chencho (Orlando Valle), Love & Sex is a product of four years of work.
+The album was titled in reference to fans referring to them as "el dúo del sex" after debuting on DJ Blass' Reggaeton Sex compilation in 2000.
+Chencho added that they limited the use of explicit words in the album due to an increase in popularity.